-In 1951 the building now known as Wayland Sanctuary was completed and the leaders asked Billy Graham–who was in Seattle at the time for a crusade–to come and dedicate the new church.
+In 1951 the building now known as Heritage Hall (Wayland Sanctuary) was completed and the leaders asked Billy Graham, who was in Seattle at the time for a crusade, to come and dedicate the new church.
 Thousands gathered for the dedication and many came to know Christ.
-An offering was given to Billy Graham but he, in turn, gave it back to the church; it was just enough to pay the final bills.
+An offering was given to Billy Graham but he gave it back to the church; it was just enough to pay the final bills.

 Village Missions then sent Pastor Bill and Gayle Wayland in June 1968.
 The church began to grow and God brought great blessings.
 In 1973 Jackson Hall was built for Sunday school classes.
-There were some who couldn’t understand why we were building such a big building; we would never fill it.
-That building now houses the pastoral and administrative offices.
-In 1980 the gymnasium (“Montgomery Hall”) was built so we could reach the youth of our community.
-In 1985 the Christian Education building (“Harrington Hall”) was begun.
+There were some who couldn’t understand why we were building such a big building, thinking we would never fill it.
+In 1980 the gymnasium (The Worship Center) was built so we could reach the youth of our community.
+In 1985 we started building the Christian Education building (Madrona Hall).
 In 1992 the platform and rooms on the north and east sides of the gym were added to facilitate worship services, which had moved there in 1983.

 The story of Camano Chapel will never end until our Lord Jesus Christ returns.
-Until then, we desire to continue to reach our community by being a “Harbor of Hope … Shining Light to the World.”
+Until then, we desire to continue to reach our community with the Gospel of Jesus Christ!